-(1) Previous periods of study and earlier coursework and examination credits acquired at a German university, at a recognized foreign university or at an approved distance-learning institution will be accepted provided that there are no significant differences in academic content when compared with the modules for which transfer credits are being accepted.
-The term 'no significant differences' is understood to mean that, when measured in terms of the learning objectives achieved, the previous periods of study and earlier coursework and examination credits meet the requirements specified for the relevant degree programme at Saarland University.

-(2) When recognizing previous periods of study at foreign universities and the academic credits earned during those periods, the equivalency agreements approved by the Standing Conference of the Ministers of Education and Cultural Affairs (KMK - Kultusministerkonferenz) and the Association of Universities and Other Higher Education Institutions in Germany (HRK - Hochschulrektorenkonferenz) shall be taken into account, as shall any agreements existing between Saarland University and its partner universities.

-(3) If a student demonstrates that he or she has acquired an equivalent level of competency and skill (see Subsection (1) above) in a non-university environment, the student shall earn up to half of the corresponding academic credits allotted in the degree programme.

-(4) The candidate is responsible for providing the documentation required for the recognition process.
-Students have the right to have external credits recognized if the requirements set out in Subsections (1) to (4) have been met.
+- (1) Previous periods of study and earlier coursework and examination credits acquired at a German university, at a recognized foreign university or at an approved distance-learning institution will be accepted provided that there are no significant differences in academic content when compared with the modules for which transfer credits are being accepted.
+The term 'no significant differences' is understood to mean that, when measured in terms of the learning objectives achieved, the previous periods of study and earlier coursework and examination credits meet the requirements specified for the relevant degree programme at Saarland University. - (2) When recognizing previous periods of study at foreign universities and the academic credits earned during those periods, the equivalency agreements approved by the Standing Conference of the Ministers of Education and Cultural Affairs (KMK Kultusministerkonferenz) and the German Rectors' Conference (HRK Hochschulrektorenkonferenz) shall be taken into account, as shall any agreements existing between Saarland University and its partner universities. - (3) If a student demonstrates that he or she has acquired an equivalent level of competency and skill (see Subsection 1 above) in a non-university environment, the student shall earn up to half of the corresponding academic credits allotted in the degree programme. - (4) The candidate is responsible for providing the documentation required for the recognition process.
+The student must submit an application for recognition of prior learning.
+The application for recognition of prior learning should be made once in the first semester after the student has enrolled for the relevant degree programme, or, if academic credits were earned during a study abroad period, in the semester immediately following the student's return.
+Any application submitted after this semester must be accompanied by detailed reasons for late submission. - (5) If a student switches subjects, recognition shall cover all equivalent coursework and academic assessments/examinations as per Subsection 1 to 4 above, including those that received a fail grade.
+Applications to have only selected items of coursework or selected academic assessments/examinations recognized are not permitted.

-(5) If a candidate switches subjects within the faculty, the candidate may apply either to have all equivalent academic assessments or examinations recognized (including any assessments or examinations that received a fail grade) or to have none of the previous academic assessments or examinations recognized.
-However, if a candidate switches to another subject for the first time during the first two semesters, all equivalent academic assessments or examinations will be recognized except those for which a fail grade was awarded.

-(6) If the previous periods of study or earlier coursework, assessments or examinations for which recognition is being sought were not associated with a particular number of ECTS credits, the equivalent number of credits shall be calculated and the academic record for that student updated accordingly.
-The grades awarded for graded academic assessments or examinations shall be transferred and shall be included in the calculation of the overall grade in accordance with the subject-specific regulations, the study regulations and any cooperation agreements with partner universities.
+- (6) If the previous periods of study or earlier coursework, assessments or examinations for which recognition is being sought were not associated with a particular number of ECTS credits, the equivalent number of credits shall be calculated and the academic record for that student updated accordingly.
+The grades awarded for graded academic assessments or examinations shall be transferred and shall be included in the calculation of the overall grade in accordance with the provisions of the subject-specific examination regulations, the study regulations and any cooperation agreements with partner universities.
 If the grading systems are not comparable or if earlier academic assessments or examinations are ungraded, these will be transferred as ungraded credits.
 If the maximum number of ungraded modules has already been reached, the academic assessment or examination will be transferred with the grade 4.0, whereby Section 16(10) applies analogously.
-The recognition of external credits shall be indicated on the Bachelor's or Master's degree certificate.

-(7) As a rule, Bachelor's and Master's theses that were not assigned as part of a degree programme at the Faculty of Mathematics and Computer Science at Saarland University will not be recognized.
+The recognition of external credits shall be indicated on the Bachelor's or Master's examination certificate. - (7) As a rule, Bachelor's and Master's theses that were not assigned as part of a degree programme at the Faculty of Mathematics and Computer Science at Saarland University will not be recognized.